kean/Pulse/Sources/Pulse/Pulse.docc/Articles/GettingStarted.md

 #endif
 ```

-> Note: **PulseProxy** uses method swizzling and private APIs and it is not recommended that you include it in the production builds of your app.
+> note: **PulseProxy** uses method swizzling and private APIs and it is not recommended that you include it in the production builds of your app.

 - **Option 2 (Recommended)**.
 Use ``NetworkLogger/URLSession``, a thin wrapper on top of `URLSession`.